-Cluster query
+Cluster guery

 Use Cluster Query to run SQL-like queries from Cluster Explorer.
-VCS objects that can be queried include service groups, systems, resources, and resource types.
-Some queries can be customized, including searching for the system's online group count and specific resource attributes.
+VCS objects that can be gueried include service groups, systems, resources, and resource types.
+Some gueries can be customized, including searching for the system's online group count and specific resource attributes.